Dolder Grand

-The Dolder Grand (formerly known as Grand Hotel Dolder) is a 5 star superior hotel in the Swiss city of Zürich.
+The Dolder Grand (formerly known as Grand Hotel Dolder) is a luxury hotel in the Swiss city of Zurich.
 It is located on Adlisberg hill, some 2 km from, and 200 m above, the city centre.
-Built in 1899, the hotel spreads out over 40000 m2 and offers 173 rooms and suites, two restaurants, a bar, 13 conference rooms and a 4000 m² spa.
+Built in 1899, the hotel spreads out over 40000 m2 and offers 175 rooms and suites, two restaurants, a bar, 13 conference rooms and a 4000 m² spa.

 The hotel is connected to central Zurich by road, and by the Dolderbahn rack railway, which has its upper terminus next to the hotel complex.